Parents and Children

-• General Parenting Practices
+Best Parenting Practices

 Best Parenting Practices:

 3. Stay calm, and always keep your cool, especially if your child is having a problem keeping cool.
 Keep your stress level under control and never discipline when angry.
 Be willing to listen, and find ways to create a safe environment so your child always feels safe.
 It is natural for them to disagree.
 That is how they develop confidence, self-assurance, and emotional intelligence.
+Kids do not respond to anger logically; if they see you screaming at a bad driver, or worse yet, each other, they internalize the rage and react emotionally, likely thinking you are mad at them or worse yet, they caused you to be upset.

 4. Positives always work better than negatives.
 The recommended ratio is 3 or 4 positives to every negative interaction.
 You will not be able to avoid punishment, but try to teach the behaviors your child needs through positive reinforcement; this works much better than any form of punishment.

-A common phrase in the positive parenting literature is to β€œCatch children being good.”
+A common phrase in the positive parenting literature is to β€œCatch your child being good.”
 This refers to the art of noticing and reinforcing small positive behaviors.
 Small steps in a positive direction lead to powerful changes over time due to compounding.
 Celebrate small accomplishments, and your child will likely continue on this path.

 5. Model the behavior you want to see in your child.
 Be the person you want your child to be.
-Letting them know who you are and how you feel, in a loving way can go a long way toward helping them learn to express their feelings.
-Remember, your words become their inner voice.
+Letting them know who you are and how you feel in a loving way can go a long way toward helping them learn to express their feelings.
+Remember, your words and actions determine their inner voices.
+When you make a mistake, be willing to apologize to them if you want them to learn to accept responsibility and apologize when they make a mistake.
+Be human; don’t pretend to be an expert or perfect.
+This will help your child accept and care for themselves when they make mistakes and not set up rigid expectations of themselves.
+This is the beginning of a growth mindset.

 8. Make sure your needs are met.
 Parents must take care of themselves if they want to teach children to care for themselves.
 You cannot teach what you do not know or give what you do not have; kids will figure this out much quicker than you think.
+Managing your mental health will go a long way toward helping your child develop theirs.

 Helping Children Manage Their Behavior